Are Home Gyms Effective? What Should You Consider

 - Open 24/7: You can go at any time, it could be 3 am on Christmas Day morning, and you can still work out if you want to, giving you ultimate freedom.

 - No waiting: You will not need to wait for equipment or be distracted by other people.
 I would often try and avoid the busiest times of the gym, such as after work, which would mean that I would go home first, and then I wouldn’t want to go back out.
 Having your own space is everything.

-- Your rules: Blast music, watch a horror film, invite friends over, it’s your space!
+- Your rules: Blast music, watch a horror film, and invite friends over -- it's your space!

 - Make it yours: Have the equipment and space that is right for you.